After a hugely successful first season in the Allianz Premier 15s, Exeter Chiefs Women are looking to kick on again this year.

-For some time, Exeter Rugby Club chief executive, Tony Rowe OBE, together with Director of Rugby, Rob Baxter, have been exploring the idea of creating a women’s team at Sandy Park – and the fruits of their labour have now been revealed with plans back in September 2019.
+The team are the club’s first-ever affiliated women’s team.
+For some time, Exeter Rugby Club Chief Executive, Tony Rowe OBE, together with Director of Rugby, Rob Baxter, had explored the idea of creating a women’s team at Sandy Park – and the fruits of their labour were revealed with plans back in September 2019.

 The side is coached by Head Coach Susie Appleby, who joined Exeter Rugby Club from Gloucester-Hartpury Women’s team where she had been in a similar role since 2014.

 Former England scrum-half Appleby retired from playing in 2007, winning 65 international caps for her country, after making her debut in 1994.